 With toddlers and young preschoolers, it’s helpful to have Velcro-closing shoes for independent dressing.
 Still, it’s difficult for young children to know which shoe goes on which foot.
-You can get some special shoe stickers like the ShoeZooz stickers in Zoey’s shoes.
+You can get some special left/right shoe stickers similar to the ones in Zoey’s shoes.
 Those are made specially for shoes, but you can use another type of sticker or a permanent marker to draw a smiley face (half in the left shoe and half in the right shoe).
 The important thing is that your child can line up the shoes to make a picture and then put his or her shoes on the correct feet.

 How to Put on a Coat – Care of Self Skill